oroinc/documentation/user_guide/emb_forms.rst

 Add the Form to Your Site
 -------------------------
-Open the form View page and got to the "Get Code" section.
+Open the form View page and go to the "Get Code" section.
 The code to add your form to the site is available there.

 .. image:: ./img/emb_form/emb_form_code.png